tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 [toy-ir]: https://gist.github.com/tekknolagi/4425b28d5267e7bae8b0d7ef8fb4a671

-Abstract interpretation is a framework for efficiently computing properties true for all possible executions of a program.
-It's a very widely used approach both in compiler optimizations as well as offline static analysis.
+In CF's words, "[abstract interpretation is] a general framework for efficiently computing properties that must be true for all possible executions of a program.
+It's a very widely used approach both in compiler optimizations as well as static analysis for finding bugs, can be used for type inference etc".
 I'm writing the post to pave the way for CF's next post on proving abstract interpreters correct for range analysis and known bits analysis inside PyPy.

 Before we begin, I want to note a couple of things: